bruneli/statspy/doc/MANUAL.md

 * **PF = Probability Function**, a generic name, following Kendall's Advanced Theory of Statistics, referring both to Probability Density Functions (PDF/pdf) in the case of continuous random variables and to Probability Mass Functions (PMF/pmf) for discrete random variables.
 * **RV = Random Variable**, which is self explanatory.
 * **Param**eters denote quantities that appear specifically in the specification of the probability function.
-In the present package, any function of parameters will be also named a parameter, and such quantities are named *derived* in opposition with *raw* parameters.
+In the present package, any function of parameters will be also named a parameter, and such quantities are named *derived* in opposition to *raw* parameters.

 ### Probability Functions